ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     An example of PoP input to compute 'client_cred_verify' using CBOR encoding is given in {{fig-client-cred-input}}.

-    A possible type of PoP evidence is a signature, that the Client computes by using its own private key, whose corresponding public key is specified in the 'client_cred' parameter.
+    A possible type of PoP evidence is a signature, that the Client computes by using its own private key, whose corresponding public key is specified in the authentication credential carried in the 'client_cred' parameter.
 Application profiles of this specification MUST specify the exact approaches used to compute the PoP evidence to include in 'client_cred_verify', and MUST specify which of those approaches is used in which case (REQ14).

     If the token was not provided to the KDC through a Token Transfer Request (e.g., it is used directly to validate TLS instead), it is REQUIRED of the specific application profile to define how the challenge N_S is generated (REQ15).

-* 'pub_keys_repos', which can be present if the format of the Client's public key in the 'client_cred' parameter is a certificate.
+* 'pub_keys_repos', which can be present if the format of the Client's authentication credential in the 'client_cred' parameter is a certificate.
 In such a case, this parameter has as value the URI of the certificate.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT6).

 * 'control_uri', with value a full URI, encoded as a CBOR text string.
 A default url-path is /ace-group/GROUPNAME/node, although implementations can use different ones instead.
 The URI MUST NOT have url-path ace-group/GROUPNAME.